 Adrenal Cancer: Treatment Choices

-There are several treatment choices for adrenal cancer.
+There are many treatment choices for adrenal cancer.
 Which may work best for you?
-It depends things such as:
+It depends on things such as:

 The stage or extent of the disease